Oscar Pereiro: Spanish cyclist's bittersweet Tour de France victory

 The Spaniard now holds no resentment towards the past, but admits the victory feels somewhat bittersweet after the way events unfolded.

-"A lot of time has passed," he tells CNN, now sounding somewhat philosophical.
+"A lot of time has passed," he tells CNN, now sounding philosophical.
 "The answer is always the same: sadness for not having been able to enjoy it at the time.

 "But at the end of the day, look, things come as they come and one needs to remember the moments you had on the bike.
 Everything that happened with Floyd's positive test came after.